 After it has all dried look at it and see if it needs some movement or interest in the water.
 You can use a thin liner bursh and add some white to put ripples to the water.
 You can also use a liner brush and a blue that is several shades darker and draw some ripples in the water.

 Thank you for visiting my blog.
 I hope this project is fun and helpful for you.

-To find more like it see the labels or choose one of the favorites in the sidebar.
+To find more like it use the searchbox above or choose one of the favorites in the sidebar.
 I am sure you will find one you like.

 Use the share buttons below to share this, Thank you..